Our Mission

 Our Vision

-We are affiliated with the NSPCA and work closely with all SPCAs.
+• We are accredited by the NSPCA and work closely with all SPCA’s.

-We rely on the generosity of the public through donations, bequests, sponsorship and voluntary assistance in all aspects of running the organisation.
+• We rely on the generosity of the public through donations, bequests, sponsorships and voluntary assistance in all aspects of running the organisation.

 Our Board